eva-barczykowska/rb_109/mutating_methods_object_passing.md

 ### Mutating Methods

-If a method modifies one of it's arguments during execution, it is said to be _mutating with respect to its arguments_.
+If a method modifies one of its arguments during execution, it is said to be _mutating with respect to its arguments_.
 This is less common than a method which is _mutating with respect to its caller_, which occurs when a method permanently modifies the calling object.

 Many mutating methods use `!` at the end of their names to signify this side-effect.
 There are some methods, however, that do not have this indicator, such as `Array#push` and `String#concat`.
 If you write any mutating methods in your own code, it's a good idea to include the `!` in their name.